nasoq/nasoq.github.io/nasoq_docs/docs/getting-started-lbl.md

 }
 ```
 For details about inputs, outputs, and settings of LBL, please see the [LBL document page](linear-solver.md).
-Finally, you will build your project with NASOQ by emitting the `make` command.

 You can also use LBL inside the NASOQ source tree.
 One example of using LBL is shown in the repository in the `nasoq/eigen_interface` directory.

-Choosing between in-source or out-source depends on your project settings.
+## SoMoD: Sparsity Oriented Row Modification
+SoMoD is designed to update the factors of LDL factorization after one or multiple rows of the input matrix is modified.
+SoMoD is an expert routine that is only used inside NASOQ.
+SoMoD works when the sparsity pattern of changes is known as a priory.
+There is an example, `lbl_somod_main.cpp` on how to use SoMoD in `nasoq/examples`.